z0h4n/vue-seven-segment-display/README.md

 - Use `:value={myValue}` to bind `value` prop to `myValue`

 `:rounded`
 - Boolean.
-Default is true.
+Default is false.
 - True makes segments appear rounded, false makes it appear pointy

 `:segment-width`